ibm-cloud-docs/direct-link/pricing.md

 ## Additional fees for Customization

 Several Customized, non-standard configurations are available for additional cost.
 Most of the fees are one-time fees for setup, denoted by "NRC" in the table.
+These options require Exception reveiw by OM and SNS team before approval.

 | Type of service | Fee |
 |-----------------|------|